Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Introduction

-This discrepancy has motivated a number of studies~\cite{Jamin:2005ip,Beneke:2008ad,Caprini:2009vf,DescotesGenon:2010cr,Caprini:2011ya,Beneke:2012vb} based on concrete models for the Borel (transformation) function of the Adler function to explore the resulting higher order behavior of the CIPT and FOPT series beyond the concretely known five-loop level and to learn more about the underlying systematics and to possibly identify which one is 'better', if at all.
-It was shown in Ref.~\cite{DescotesGenon:2010cr} that, if one makes no assumption on whether the known (and apparently convergent) five-loop series for the Adler function is already close to its asymptotic limit,\footnote{This assumption implies the possibility that the gluon condensate OPE correction of the Adler function may not be the dominant source of the Adler function's ambiguity in perturbation theory.} the construction of Borel models allows for so much freedom that no insight can be gained at all.
-On the other hand, if one argues that the known five-loop series is already close to its asymptotic limit~\cite{Beneke:2012vb}, the terms in the Adler function Borel function related to the gluon condensate dominate, and definite studies of the higher-order behavior can be carried out.
-In this context it was found that FOPT in general approaches to the Borel sum, while CIPT seems to approach a value as well, which can, however, be significantly different from the Borel sum.
+This FOPT-CIPT discrepancy problem has motivated a number of theoretical studies to explore the higher-order behavior of the CIPT and FOPT series beyond the concretely known five-loop level based on concrete models for the Borel (transformation) function of the Adler function~\cite{Jamin:2005ip,Beneke:2008ad,DescotesGenon:2010cr,Beneke:2012vb}.
+Part of the motivation was to learn more about the potential underlying systematics and to possibly identify which of the two expansion methods may be `better'.
+Making no assumption on whether the known (and apparently converging) five-loop series for the Adler function already contains sizeable contributions from the gluon condensate renormalon,\footnote{This assumption implies that the gluon condensate OPE correction of the Adler function may not be the dominant source of the Adler function's ambiguity in perturbation theory and that the IR renormalon cut associated to the gluon condensate OPE correction in $B[\hat D](u)$ is strongly suppressed.
+This view was argued to be implausible in Ref.~\cite{Beneke:2012vb}.} it was shown in Ref.~\cite{DescotesGenon:2010cr} that the construction of Borel models allows for so much freedom that the models' Borel sum can be made to agree with either the FOPT or the CIPT series' intermediate large order behavior.
+So no real insight could be gained.
+Adopting this view, the apparent disparity in the behavior of the FOPT and CIPT spectral function moment series at the 5-loop level may be considered as an artifact of a low-order trunction that may be only reconciled (or better understood) through the computation of additional corrections beyond the 5-loops level.